OpenStack on Kubernetes

 Why MicroStack?

 Install OpenStack anywhere in a few simple steps and let Kubernetes operators manage it for you.
-MicroStack is not yet another OpenStack on Kubernetes.
+MicroStack (based on Sunbeam) is not yet another OpenStack on Kubernetes.
 It is a canonical OpenStack with native Kubernetes experience.

 Lucid interface